 David Royer's (Royer Labs) answer was the most technical talking about how a cardioid polar pattern deteriorates to an omni at low frequencies:

 Royer also offers an interesting noise cancelling mic technique that dates back decades involving two omni microphones:

-f you want to make a big difference in the quality of your podcast's fidelity, this is where to start.
-Remove as much noise as you can from your room. use acoustic treatment techniques to dampen reverb and reflections, select the right mic for your voice, learn proper mic technique and learn how to use your mic's polar patterns for maximum noise rejection.
+If you want to make a big difference in the quality of your podcast's fidelity, this is where to start.
+Remove as much noise as you can from your room.
+Use acoustic treatment techniques to dampen reverb and reflections, select the right mic for your voice, learn proper mic technique and learn how to use your mic's polar patterns for maximum noise rejection.

 Thank you for reading!
-I hope you found this valuable and I hope you can put as much as this into practice as possible.
-I firmly believe that a great sounding podcast will help you attract a stronger listenership.
-As podcaters, the medium we work in is audio.
+I hope you found this valuable and I hope you can put, as much as the above into practice as possible.
+I firmly believe that a great sounding podcast will help you attract a stronger listener-ship.
+As podcasters, the medium we work in is audio.